Volk-Innovatives/jheer/README.md

 ## GraphQL Setup

+Let's create sales type module, controller, resolver and entity to interact with our newly connected database.

+nest g module sales-type && nest g service sales-type && nest g resolver sales-type

+The above command will generate the users module, service and resolver and update the app.module.ts with the sales type module.

+Add the salesType entity code mentioned below inside the sales-type.entity.ts file and restart your development server to create the sales type table in the database.

 ### Soft Delete Implementation

 In this project, we implement a **soft delete** by adding a `deletedAt` field to the **SalesType** entity.
 Instead of permanently removing records, we set this field to the current timestamp when a record is deleted.
 This ensures that deleted records are retained in the database for auditing purposes, but are excluded from normal queries.